AmpelAstro/Ampel-nuclear/README.md

 ```
 ampel config build -out ampel_conf.yaml
 ```
+Note: this will throw some import errors, but you can ignore these because those packages are not needed locally.

 Now you need to export the following tokens
 ```
-export AMPEL_ARCHIVE_TOKEN, DROPBOX_TOKEN and FRITZ_TOKEN
+export AMPEL_ARCHIVE_TOKEN=''
+export DROPBOX_TOKEN=''
+export FRITZ_TOKEN=''
 ```

-Note: this will throw some import errors, but you can ignore these because those packages are not needed locally.

 ## Test
 To run the test, start your local MongoDB.
 And then issue